SergyeDubovik/LearningJava/MyHometasks.md

 1. Count volume of water
 2. Come up with my own cypher
 3. Make a method arraycopy in MyString
-4. Find 2 different strings with equal hash
+4. Find two different strings with equal hash
 5. Add to chess castling of king and rook
 6. Come up with my own strategy in Game theory and implement it
 ---